open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 ## Get Started

-The Edge Microvisor Toolkit operates on an immutable EMT image, where packages are integrated into the image itself.
+The Edge Microvisor Toolkit runs on a fixed EMT image, with packages embedded directly into the image.
-To update these packages, you need to build a new EMT image with updated packages.
-This guide provides step-by-step instructions for setting up the environment necessary to update the Edge Microvisor Toolkit on a standalone node using USB drive.
+To update these packages, you must create a new EMT image that includes the updated packages.
+This guide offers detailed instructions for preparing the environment needed to update the Edge Microvisor Toolkit on a standalone node using a USB drive.

 ### Step 1: Prerequisites

-Make sure your standalone node is provisioned with the specified version of immutable image.
-Follow all instructions outlined in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.
+Ensure that your standalone node is equipped with the designated version of the immutable image.
+Adhere to all the steps provided in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.

-> **Note**: Keep in mind that the standalone node updates do not support mutable or ISO images of Edge Microvisor Toolkit.
+#### **Important Notes**

+Note #1: Please be aware that updates to the Edge Microvisor Toolkit are not compatible with mutable or ISO images.

+Note #2: Updates are supported only with Edge Microvisor Toolkit(EMT) images, which means updates must be performed using the most recent EMT image versions.
+Users should regularly check for new EMT image releases to plan their updates, as reverting to older images is not supported.

+Note #3: The Edge Microvisor Toolkit allows updates solely within its specific image types, such as DV or non-RT.
+This means that systems initially set up with a particular EMT image type, like non-RT, can only be updated using images of the same type.

 #### 1.1: Prepare the USB Drive

-- Connect the USB drive to your developer system and identify the correct USB disk using the following command:
+- Attach the USB drive to your development system and use the following command to locate the appropriate USB disk:

   ```bash
   lsblk -o NAME,MAJ:MIN,RM,SIZE,RO,FSTYPE,MOUNTPOINT,MODEL
   ```

-  > **Note:** Ensure you select the correct USB drive to avoid data loss.
+  > **Note:** Make sure to choose the correct USB drive to prevent any data loss.

 - Copy `standalone-installation-files.tar.gz` to the developer system to prepare the bootable USB drive.